 - A constable

 - The governor and other officers of the Isle of Man Prison

 - Persons employed for police purposes by the Department of Home Affairs

-- Members of the Isle of Man Civil Service appointed to the Department of Home Affairs
+- Employees of the Public Services Commission assigned to the Department of Home Affairs

-- The Chief Secretary, and those members of the staff of the Chief Secretary's Office whose work is concerned with the administration of justice and who have been designated as such, in writing, by the Chief Secretary
+- The Chief Secretary, and those members of the staff of the Cabinet office whose work is concerned with the administration of justice and who have been designated as such, in writing, by the Chief Secretary

 - A person who at any time within the last ten years has been a person falling within any description specified above in this Group.

-- A regular minister of any religious denomination
+- A person in holy orders; a regular minister of any religious denomination

 - A vowed member of any religious order living in a monastery, convent or other religious community.